vitejs/vite/docs/guide/using-plugins.md

 ## Finding Plugins

 :::tip NOTE
 Vite aims to provide out-of-the-box support for common web development patterns.
-Before searching for a Vite or Compatible Rollup plugin, check out the [Features Guide](../guide/features.md).
+Before searching for a Vite or compatible Rollup plugin, check out the [Features Guide](../guide/features.md).
 A lot of the cases where a plugin would be needed in a Rollup project are already covered in Vite.
 :::

 Check out the [Plugins section](../plugins) for information about official plugins.
-Community Plugins are listed in [awesome-vite](https://github.com/vitejs/awesome-vite#plugins).
-For Compatible Rollup Plugins, check out [Vite Rollup Plugins](https://vite-rollup-plugins.patak.dev) for a list of compatible official rollup plugins with usage instructions or the [Rollup Plugin Compatibility section](../guide/api-plugin#rollup-plugin-compatibility) in case it is not listed there.
+Community plugins are listed in [awesome-vite](https://github.com/vitejs/awesome-vite#plugins).
+For compatible Rollup plugins, check out [Vite Rollup Plugins](https://vite-rollup-plugins.patak.dev) for a list of compatible official Rollup plugins with usage instructions or the [Rollup Plugin Compatibility section](../guide/api-plugin#rollup-plugin-compatibility) in case it is not listed there.

-You can also find plugins that follow the [recommended conventions](./api-plugin.md#conventions) using a [npm search for vite-plugin](https://www.npmjs.com/search?q=vite-plugin&ranking=popularity) for Vite Plugins or a [npm search for rollup-plugin](https://www.npmjs.com/search?q=rollup-plugin&ranking=popularity) or a [npm search fro vite-plugin](https://www.npmjs.com/search?q=vite-plugin&ranking=popularity) for Rollup Plugins.
+You can also find plugins that follow the [recommended conventions](./api-plugin.md#conventions) using a [npm search for vite-plugin](https://www.npmjs.com/search?q=vite-plugin&ranking=popularity) for Vite plugins or a [npm search for rollup-plugin](https://www.npmjs.com/search?q=rollup-plugin&ranking=popularity) or a [npm search for vite-plugin](https://www.npmjs.com/search?q=vite-plugin&ranking=popularity) for Rollup plugins.

 ## Enforcing Plugin Ordering

-For compatibility with some Rollup Plugins, it may be needed to enforce the order of the plugin or only apply at build time.
-This should be an implementation detail for Vite Plugins.
-You can enforce the position of a Plugin with the `enforce` modifier:
+For compatibility with some Rollup plugins, it may be needed to enforce the order of the plugin or only apply at build time.
+This should be an implementation detail for Vite plugins.
+You can enforce the position of a plugin with the `enforce` modifier:

 - `pre`: invoke plugin before Vite core plugins
 - default: invoke plugin after Vite core plugins